 “What is the difference between my insurance policy lapsing, being canceled, or being rescinded?”

 However, there are times when your auto insurance company decides it doesn’t want to cover you any longer.
-Perhaps you didn’t accurately report the information on your application about where you really live, or about your accident history.
+Perhaps you didn’t accurately report the information on your application about where you live or your accident history.
 Since these factors can determine how much your insurance costs, the company may decide to drop you if it finds out later that you didn’t truthfully report important information in your application.

 Steven J. Matz is a founding shareholder of Matz Injury Law.
 The firm’s concentration is on personal injury litigation, with an emphasis on traumatic brain injury.